gokulkrishh/how-it-works/src/pages/javascript/promise.all/index.md

 }
 ```

-#### Step 3:
+#### Step 3: (Final)

-We will be doing the following in our next step.

-- We will increment the counter and store the resolved item in respectively index of result variable.
+- We will increment the counter and store the resolved item in the respective order.
 - If the `counter length` is same as <b>promises</b> argument's length, then resolve the outer promise else we reject it and return the error.

 ```javascript